 - The Druids believed the Shamrock was a sacred plant that could ward off evil.

-- The Celtics believed the Shamrock had mystical properties due to the plant’s three heart-shaped leaves.
+- The Celts believed the Shamrock had mystical properties due to the plant’s three heart-shaped leaves.

-- The Celtics believed three was a sacred number.
+- The Celts believed three was a sacred number.

 Christians believed the shamrock had special meaning.
 The three leaves represent the Holy Trinity — the Christian idea that there is one God but three Persons, the Father, the Son and the Holy Spirit.